 Self-Guided Day Trip to Seitan Limani Beach, Chania

-Explore the idyllic cove of Seitan Limania, an unorganized beach with mountain goats and cliff jumping.
+Explore the idyllic cove of Seitan Limania, a wild, secluded beach with mountain goats and cliff jumping.

 Overview

-Experience the idyllic setting of one of Crete's best-kept secrets with a visit to Seitan Limania on the Akrotiri Peninsula.
-Located just 35 to 40 minutes from Chania, this beach is known for its white limestone cliffs, S-shaped inlet, and clear blue waters that are perfect for cliff diving.
-It's an unorganized beach with no services, so be prepared to bring your own food and refreshments, which you'll need after driving a winding mountain road and taking a short but steep hike down to the small pebbly shore of this picturesque cove.
+Experience one of Crete's best-kept secrets with a visit to Seitan Limania on the Akrotiri Peninsula.
+Located just 35 minutes from Chania, this beach is known for its white limestone cliffs, S-shaped inlet, and clear blue waters that are perfect for cliff diving.
+Seitan Limani is a wild beach with no services, so be prepared to bring your own refreshments, which you'll need after driving a winding mountain road and taking a short but steep hike down to the small pebbly shore of this picturesque cove.

 Highlights

-• Discover the secluded gem of Seitan Limania, one of Crete's best beaches
+• Discover the secluded Seitan Limania, one of Crete's best beaches

-• Enjoy the thrill of cliff jumping and driving down a mountain road of hairpin turns
+• Enjoy the thrill of cliff jumping and driving along hairpin turns on a mountain road

-• Soak in a bird's-eye view of the cove while hiking down to it
+• Soak up bird's-eye views of the cove while hiking down to it

 • Meet photogenic mountain goats on the beach